 There’s no better feeling than helping someone learn something new.
 Why not also make some money doing it.
 People want to learn about hydroponics, so how about offering a class teaching the basics of hydroponics?

 This is a great way to make some extra money for a couple of reasons.
 First, there is little overhead, really you just need a place to host your class.
 The second is the amount of money you can make off one class.
 Let’s say you only charge $20 for a basic class and you have room for 20 people.
 That’s an easy $400.

 Set Up Hydroponic Systems For People

 I didn’t plan on setting up hydroponics systems for people, it just sort of happened.
-Our hydroponic systems have always been intriguing to family and guests visit our home.
-There’s been many times I’ve gotten offered the opportunity to build a system for someone else.
+Our hydroponic systems have always been intriguing to family and guests visiting our home.
+There have been many times I’ve gotten offered the opportunity to build a system for someone else.

 Before starting, be sure to sit down and discuss what plants they would like to grow and their budget.
 Then you can determine the best type of system and cost of maintenance.
 Then figure up a bid for materials.

 Turning your hydroponics hobby into a side hustle is a great way to generate some extra income or just help pay for your hobby.
 In addition to the extra cash, you can spread the knowledge of hydroponics and introduce the hobby to new people!